knuffix/knuffix/README.md

 - 👋 Hi, I’m @knuffix
-- 👀 I’m interested in Python (FastApi and backend development).
+- 👀 I’m interested in Golang.
 JS as frontend development (React/Vue).
+Python for fast develop.
 Rust/Cpp as my dive into low level coding
 - 🌱 I’m currently work at IT security as Intelligence threat engineer
-- 📫 How to contact me? [knuffix@knuffix.ru](mailto:knuffix@knuffix.ru)
+- 📫 How to contact me? [knuffix@ya.ru](mailto:knuffix@ya.ru)

 <!---
 knuffix/knuffix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.